AcademySoftwareFoundation/OpenColorIO/docs/upgrading_v2/how_to.rst

 **Developers**: The DisplayViewTransform, along with ColorSpaceTransform are the two key pieces of functionality to expose to users.
-If you were using the original DisplayTransform, update to Viewing Pipeline for viewports.
+If you were using the original DisplayTransform, update to LegacyViewingPipeline for viewports.
-But we recommend that you still expose DisplayViewTransform to users as a tool for baking in (or inverting) a display + view.
+But you should also consider exposing DisplayViewTransform to users as a tool for baking in (or inverting) a display + view.